samoyed-health-foundation/website/site/content/diseases/osteosarcoma.md

 **Prognosis:**

-Prognosis depends on many factors including the dog\'s age (it is more aggressive in younger dogs), size of tumor, location of tumor, blood levels of alkaline phosphatase, and presence of metastases.
+Prognosis depends on many factors including the dog's age (it is more aggressive in younger dogs), size of tumor, location of tumor, blood levels of alkaline phosphatase, and presence of metastases.
 Survival times vary greatly.
 Median survival times of 3-18 months have been